 Process every possible way that you can create the desired result that you and the team want.

 - How do you get leadership on board?

-- What CAN you expect from your departement, and what are they willing to give?
+- What CAN you expect from your department, and what are they willing to give?

 - Instead of taking charge of the team, what if you rallied the troops and used their collective wisdom to solve this problem?
 It’s a crazy way of assuming leadership, without taking it.

 There is where I would start.
-On top of that, you’re about to get some crazy good advise from this tribe.
+On top of that, you’re about to get some crazy good advice from this tribe.